 If you are an overseas postgraduate applicant and your first language is not English, then you must have a proven level of English to study on our courses.

 We accept a variety of English language qualifications for entry.
 We have minimum admission requirements but for some courses our admissions tutors may ask for higher grades.
+Search our course list to find out the English requirement for the course you are interested in.

 English tests or examinations must have been taken no more than two years before the proposed date of entry to the University.